The 20 Best Historical Sites in Mumbai

 Mahim Fort is known as a colonial site but its origins date back much further.
 The original structure is generally believed to have been built in the 12th century by a local ruler, back when this site was the island of Mahim.

 In 1516 the fort was conquered by the Portuguese and became a hotly contested site for the following couple of centuries.
-The Portuguese fended off multiple attacks from local Gujarati rulers until the islands were ultimately ceded to them in 1534.
+The Portuguese used it to fend off multiple attacks from local Gujarati rulers until 1534.

-Only 150 years later Mahim Fort was handed over to the British as part of a marriage dowry, and would soon be re-constructed, giving it a more European style of architecture.
+Only 150 years later would Mahim Fort be was handed over to the British as part of a marriage dowry, and would soon be re-constructed, giving it a more European style of architecture.
 It wasn’t long before the British would be defending the fort from the very same Portuguese.
-In 1775 the fort was once again under attack once again, this time by the rising Maratha Empire.

 Ever wanted to visit a 440-year-old haunted Church in India?